graydon/ivy-notes/markdown/weakest liberal precondition.md

 The `wlp` function is in other words a "predicate transformer" that works backwards from the end of the program towards its beginning, transforming the predicate `R` (the [[verification condition]] that serves as precondition for the "rest of the program" after `S`) into a predicate `wlp(S,R)` that's a verification condition covering `S` as well.

-As an example, consider the following IVy code:
+As an example, consider the following Ivy code:

 ```
 type t